-Prospective freshmen apply for scholarships by completing the ApplyTexas application or the Coalition for College application.
+Prospective freshmen apply for scholarships by completing the ApplyTexas application.
 Continuing and transfer students may apply for annually awarded scholarships by completing the UT Austin Continuing and Transfer Student Scholarship Application.
 For more information, including deadlines, see Scholarships on the Texas One Stop website.

 Course load requirements.
 Most financial aid programs are based on a minimum full-time enrollment of 12 credit hours for undergraduate students and from nine to 15 credit hours for graduate students, depending on the student’s academic program.
 Students may receive financial aid for less than full-time enrollment, but the amount of aid awarded may be adjusted based on the student’s final enrollment status.
 Some financial aid programs require that award amounts be reduced proportionally for less than full-time enrollment.
 To receive financial assistance for summer session, students (except those admitted as transient/non-degree-seeking) must enroll for classes in a designated summer session.